Willie169/Android-Non-Root/README.md

 - Turn on DNSCrypt but not Tor in **InviZible Pro**.
 ### Check
 - Go to [https://check.torproject.org/](https://check.torproject.org/) to check if your Tor route succeeded.
 If yes, you will see  "Congratulations.
 This browser is configured to use Tor." (assume the page's language is set to English).
-- Go to [https://whatismyipaddress.com/](https://whatismyipaddress.com/) or other IP checking websites to see wether it's your device's IP.
+- Go to [https://ipcheck.ing/](https://ipcheck.ing/) or other IP checking websites to see wether it's your device's IP.
 If not, your Tor route is successful.
-- Go to [https://www.dnsleaktest.com/results.html](https://www.dnsleaktest.com/results.html) or other DNS leak testing websites to check if there is a DNS leak.
+- Go to [https://ipcheck.ing/](https://ipcheck.ing/) or other DNS leak testing websites to check if there is a DNS leak.
 You will see the DNS servers you set in **DNSCrypt Settings** in **InviZible Pro** instead of your ISP's servers if there's no DNS leak.
 ### Use Invizible Pro without TrackerControl
 - Change to **VPN mode** by tap the 3-point button in the upper right corner.
 ## Tor Browser
-- Haven't been written.
+### Install
+You can install **Tor Browser** from Google Play Store: [https://play.google.com/store/apps/details?id=org.torproject.torbrowser](https://play.google.com/store/apps/details?id=org.torproject.torbrowser).
+### Introduction
+Tor is a free overlay network for enabling anonymous communication.
+Built on free and open-source software and more than seven thousand volunteer-operated relays worldwide, users can have their Internet traffic routed via a random path through the network.\
+Using Tor makes it more difficult to trace a user's Internet activity by preventing any single point on the Internet (other than the user's device) from being able to view both where traffic originated from and where it is ultimately going to at the same time.
+This conceals a user's location and usage from anyone performing network surveillance or traffic analysis from any such point, protecting the user's freedom and ability to communicate confidentially.\
+Key Features of Tor:
+1. Anonymity: Tor allows users to browse the internet anonymously by routing their internet traffic through a network of volunteer-operated servers called nodes or relays.
+Each relay only knows the IP address of the previous and next node, making it difficult to trace the origin of the traffic.
+2. Onion Routing: The name "Onion Router" comes from the way data is encrypted in layers, similar to the layers of an onion.
+When data is sent through the Tor network, it is encrypted multiple times, and each node decrypts a layer before passing it on to the next, protecting user privacy.
+3. Access to .onion Sites: Tor allows users to access hidden services with .onion domain names, which are not reachable through standard web browsers.
+These sites often provide additional privacy and anonymity.
+4. Bypass Censorship: Tor can help users bypass censorship and access restricted content by routing traffic through nodes in different countries.
+5. Privacy Tools: The Tor Browser, based on Mozilla Firefox, comes preconfigured with privacy enhancements, making it easier for users to maintain anonymity while browsing.\
+The **Tor Browser** for Android is a mobile version of the Tor Browser that utilizes **Mozilla Firefox** for Android codebase.
+### NoScript Security Suite
+**NoScript** (or **NoScript Security Suite**) is a free and open-source extension for Firefox- and Chromium-based web browsers, written and maintained by Giorgio Maone, a software developer and member of the Mozilla Security Group.\
+By default, NoScript blocks active (executable) web content, which can be wholly or partially unblocked by allowlisting a site or domain from the extension's toolbar menu or by clicking a placeholder icon.\
+It is recommended to enable NoScript for all Tor sites unless you fully trust it.
 ## License
 This project is licensed under the terms the GNU General Public License v3.0 or later (GPL-3.0-or-later).\
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.\